janehedges/VBA-project/README.md

 The calculations
   Calculate the opening and closing price based on the first and last row of tickers data.
   Calculate quarterly and percent change and total volume for each ticker symbol.
+The outputs
+  are shown in the results columns labeled "tickers", "quarterly change", "percent change", and "total volume".
+The 'Call to "Find Greatest Changes"' finds the "GreatestChanges" subroutine to determine the greatest changes in percent and the output of the total volume.
+The main purpose of this script is to analyze quarterly stock data across worksheets.
+This is useful for vizualizing and summarizing stock performances over time.